concierge/Concierge/README.md

 }
 ```
 Replace each of the angle bracketed strings (`<...>`) with the respective information written inside the brackets and update your slack team configuration to match.

+Slack integration supports multiple teams at once simply add your teams slack bot token to config.json and start Kassy

+Tokens can be issued from here https://api.slack.com/web

 To start in slack mode, run `node main.js slack`.